 If you want to use your journal to become “more” of a writer, read How to Write When You Have No Ideas.
 You’ll find inspiration and motivation to keep journaling even when you feel like you have nothing to say.

 3. What excites or upsets you about politics, culture, society, humankind?

 In the “Exploring the Personal as Political” Principle of journaling as a group, Cutler et al offer tips and ideas for tying your writing in with your culture.
 For example, they encourage writers to connect their life stories to the current social, cultural, and political context.
 They also encourage writers to celebrate the women whose voices and activism have made a difference in your life.

-As you can see, journaling ideas don’t always have to be personal.
-My journal is very personal and spiritual right now – but maybe in a year I’ll be exploring my political or social views on various events.
+As you can see, creative journaling can be personal or professional, emotional or external.
+It can be for school or even business ideas, spiritual healing or self-discovery.
+My journal is very personal and spiritual right now and has been for a decade – but maybe some day I’ll journal about my political or social views on various events.
 Who knows?
-That’s the beauty of journaling.
+That’s the beauty of creative journaling 🙂

 I mentioned that I love journaling in my Piccadilly Soft Leatherlook Celtic Knot Journal.
 Piccadilly also has a book of 300 Writing Prompts, which is perfect for writers who don’t know what to journal about or how to start journaling.